chensy618/02269-Process-mining-project/data/conformance_checking/filtered_data/Informationsteknologi/README.md

-further analysis of a specific programme
+further analysis of a specific programme: Informationsteknologi